iftekharmickey/Web-Task-Optimizer/README.md

   - Opens the Chrome browser and navigates to the provided URL.
   - Waits for the authentication prompt.
   - Uses PyAutoGUI to input username and password.
-  - Clicks through the dashboard to access panel options and downloads data as a CSV file.
+  - Navigates through the dashboard to access panel options and downloads data as a CSV file.
   - Waits for a specified time before closing the browser.

----

-## Script 2: iptsp-log-downloader.py

-- **Functionality:**
-  - Similar to Script 1 but tailored for the "IPTSP Failed HTTP Hit Count" panel on a different dashboard.

-- **User Input:**
-  - Requests user input for the start and end times to define the time range for data retrieval.

-- **Dependencies:**
-  - Selenium
-  - PyAutoGUI

-- **Execution Steps:**
-  - Opens the Chrome browser and navigates to the provided URL.
-  - Waits for the authentication prompt.
-  - Uses PyAutoGUI to input username and password.
-  - Clicks through the dashboard to access panel options and downloads data as a CSV file.
-  - Waits for a specified time before closing the browser.

----

-## Telecom-Error-Analyzer

-- For data processing and analysis, refer to the [Telecom-Error-Analyzer](https://github.com/iftekharmickey/Telecom-Error-Analyzer).

 ---